 Ancient Yoga experts studied such movements of human consciousness.
 They could explain the cases of mouseover and the Gardner differently.
 A Gardner’s attention is focused.
 Generally, a target exists when consciousness focuses.
 However, consciousness only hovers in a general area, in the case of the mouseover.
 The Sanskrit word for Focus is Dhaanam (धानम्).
 Consequently, the word Avadhanam (अव + धानम्) indicates hovering attention.

-Experts developed ways to tap into different skills of the human brain such as focus and hovered mode of attention.
-They trained students to catch questions posed simultaneously by number of people in the audience.
-Trainees could remember the sequence in which the questions (upto 100) were presented and could also provide appropriate answers.
-One skilled in this art is called an Avadhani.
-Kings periodically organized competition among Avadhaanis in the past.
+Intellectuals developed ways to tap into different skills of the human brain, such as focus and hovered mode of attention.
+For example, they trained to catch questions posed simultaneously by number of people in an assembly.
+After training thus, one could remember the precise sequence of the posed questions, sometimes up to one hundred questions.
+Subsequently, they also answered them in a sequence to illustrate their skill.
+Anyone skilled in this art of Avadhanam is called an Avadhani.
+Avadhanam competitions were popular once.

-The consciousness of a gardner is a special case of Avadhaanam.
-A gardner’s goal is the growth of a sapling.
-A gardner’s focus and actions in the vicinity supports that goal.
-This mode of consciousness is बीजावधानम् (बीज + अव + धानम्).
+We can think of the awareness of a Gardner to be a special case of Avadhanam.
+A Gardner’s goal is the growth of a sapling.
+However, his focus and actions are in the vicinity to supports this goal.
+This special mode of consciousness is बीजावधानम् (बीज + अव + धानम्).
 The word बीज refers to a seed or a sapling.
-Developing higher states of consciousness begins with this kind of attention.
+Developing higher states of consciousness begins by developing such attention.
 Sri Sri Ravishankar explains this in his commentaries on the Shiva Sutras.